 - Headaches in patients with cancer or impaired immune systems

-As debilitating headaches and migraines can be, our experienced staff is here to provide you with the utmost quality of services to help you and your family.
-In the case of any medical emergency, Red River ER is there 24/7, 365 to provide compassionate, concierge-level emergency care to all patients.
+As debilitating headaches and migraines can be, our experienced staff is here to provide you with the utmost quality of clinical services to help you and your family.
+In the case of any medical emergency, we’re open 24/7, 365 to provide compassionate, concierge-level emergency care to all patients.

-Nutex Health, Inc supports you and your family’s health.
-You can depend on Red River Emergency Room, or any one of our concierge-level, freestanding emergency facilities to deliver the emergency care you deserve, 24 hours a day, 365 days a year.
+Red River ER supports you and your family’s health.
+You can depend on us, or any one of our concierge-level, medical facilities to deliver the emergency care you deserve, 24 hours a day, 365 days a year.